marc2332/bliss/doc/docs/index.md

     `conda install --file ./requirements-conda.txt`

+* Exit and re-enter into the conda environment to ensure using up-to-date modules.

-* Pip-install BLISS making a link from conda environment directory pointing to git repository:
+* Pip-install BLISS by creating a link in conda environment directory pointing to the git repository:

       `pip install --no-deps -e .`

 !!! note